wmbenedetto/turbine.js/README.md

 ## Elements of a workflow

-A workflow is an object literal defined in the init object passed to the Turbine constructor.
+A workflow is an array (for a sequence) or an object literal defined in the init object passed to the Turbine constructor.
 It is the only mandatory property of the init object.

 The workflow is essentially a dialog between Turbine and your app.
 Turbine executes a **query** and receives a **response**.
-That response tells Turbine what to do next, and which query to execute next.
+That response tells Turbine which action object to execute, which in turn tells Turbine which query to execute next.

 ```javascript
 isUserLoggedIn : {